-In 2017, the Hoversurf Formula was revealed as a eVTOL (Electric Vertical Take-Off and Landing) aircraft with 52 fans and folding wings.
+In 2017, the Hoversurf Formula was revealed as an eVTOL (Electric Vertical Take-Off and Landing) aircraft with 52 fans and folding wings.

 The Formula employs only fixed fans.
-Twin rows of six fans (12 total) on either side forward and aft of the passenger compartment provides 48 fans for lift.
+Twin rows of six fans (12 total) on either side forward and aft of the passenger compartment provide 48 fans for lift.
 Four larger fans behind the passengers are for cruise mode.
 Hoversurf uses its own free-piston engine (FPE) Venturi engine fans.
 A folding wing orients upwards when parked and provides significant lift in flight, allowing the craft to sit in an area no larger than a car parking space.
-While the fans can land or the wings offer control if there is vertical thrust failure the Formula also has a state-of-the-art ballistic parachute.
+While the fans can land and the wings offer control if there is vertical thrust failure, the Formula also has a state-of-the-art ballistic parachute.